 If there is a window blocking a vent pipe there is a procedure that needs to be followed to install the vent pipes.
 For the vent to clear the window the vent is run horizontally.
 The route then returns to vertical when the vent clears the window.
 A slight and upward slope should be included in the horizontal section because it cannot slope downwards.

-The following is the procedure of venting kitchen sinks under a window. every step is important and should be followed carefully.
+The following is the procedure for venting kitchen sinks under a window.
+Every step is important and should be followed carefully.

-2. Use a hacksaw to cut a 2-inch length pipe from the one and half-inch PVC pipe and glue it to the sanitary tee one and half-inch port.
-A sweep elbow that is parallel to the wall should be glued to the pipe
+- Use a hacksaw to cut a 2-inch length pipe from the one-and-a-half-inch PVC pipe and glue it to the sanitary tee one-and-a-half-inch port.
+A sweep elbow that is parallel to the wall should be glued to the pipe.

 How to Vent a Kitchen Sink Drain